The Bachelor of Nursing (Graduate Entry) is offered by the College of Nursing and Health Sciences.

 NURS3006 Transition to Professional Practice 3 (4.5 units)

-A student who has completed all the requirements of the Bachelor of Nursing degree, or a qualification which the College agrees is equivalent, may be accepted as a candidate for the honours degree providing they have achieved a credit average or better in fulfilling the requirements for the bachelor's degree.
+A student who has completed all the requirements of the Bachelor of Nursing degree, or an equivalent, may be accepted as a candidate for the honours degree providing they have achieved a minimum GPA of 5 in their completed studies